-Approximately 13% of COPAXONE (glatiramer acetate) patients in the 5 placebo-controlled studies compared to 6% of placebo patients experienced at least one episode of what was described as transient chest pain.
+Approximately 13% of COPAXONE 20 mg per mL patients in the 5 placebo-controlled studies compared to 6% of placebo patients, and approximately 2% of patients exposed to COPAXONE 40 mg per mL in a placebo-controlled trial compared to 1% of placebo patients, experienced at least one episode of transient chest pain.
 While some of these episodes occurred in the context of the Immediate Post-Injection Reaction described above, many did not.
-The temporal relationship of this chest pain to an injection of COPAXONE (glatiramer acetate) was not always known.
-The pain was transient (usually lasting only a few minutes), often unassociated with other symptoms, and appeared to have no clinical sequelae.
+The temporal relationship of this chest pain to an injection was not always known.
+The pain was usually transient, often unassociated with other symptoms, and appeared to have no clinical sequelae.
 Some patients experienced more than one such episode, and episodes usually began at least 1 month after the initiation of treatment.
 The pathogenesis of this symptom is unknown.

-At injection sites, localized lipoatrophy and, rarely, injection site skin necrosis have been reported during the postmarketing experience.
+At injection sites, localized lipoatrophy and, rarely, injection site skin necrosis may occur.
+Lipoatrophy occurred in approximately 2% of patients exposed to COPAXONE 20 mg per mL in the 5 placebo-controlled trials compared to none on placebo, and 0.5% of patients exposed to COPAXONE 40 mg per mL in a single placebo-controlled trial and none on placebo.
+Skin necrosis has only been observed in the post-marketing setting.
 Lipoatrophy may occur at various times after treatment onset (sometimes after several months) and is thought to be permanent.
 There is no known therapy for lipoatrophy.
-To assist in possibly minimizing these events, the patient should be advised to follow proper injection technique and to rotate injection sites daily.
+To assist in possibly minimizing these events, the patient should be advised to follow proper injection technique and to rotate injection sites with each injection.

-Because COPAXONE (glatiramer acetate) can modify immune response, it may interfere with immune functions.
-For example, treatment with COPAXONE (glatiramer acetate) may interfere with the recognition of foreign antigens in a way that would undermine the body's tumor surveillance and its defenses against infection.
-There is no evidence that COPAXONE (glatiramer acetate) does this, but there has not been a systematic evaluation of this risk.
-Because COPAXONE (glatiramer acetate) is an antigenic material, it is possible that its use may lead to the induction of host responses that are untoward, but systematic surveillance for these effects has not been undertaken.
+Because COPAXONE can modify immune response, it may interfere with immune functions.
+For example, treatment with COPAXONE may interfere with the recognition of foreign antigens in a way that would undermine the body's tumor surveillance and its defenses against infection.
+There is no evidence that COPAXONE does this, but there has not been a systematic evaluation of this risk.
+Because COPAXONE is an antigenic material, it is possible that its use may lead to the induction of host responses that are untoward, but systematic surveillance for these effects has not been undertaken.

-Although COPAXONE (glatiramer acetate) is intended to minimize the autoimmune response to myelin, there is the possibility that continued alteration of cellular immunity due to chronic treatment with COPAXONE may result in untoward effects.
+Although COPAXONE is intended to minimize the autoimmune response to myelin, there is the possibility that continued alteration of cellular immunity due to chronic treatment with COPAXONE may result in untoward effects.

-Glatiramer acetate-reactive antibodies are formed in most patients exposed to daily treatment with the recommended dose.
+Glatiramer acetate-reactive antibodies are formed in most patients receiving glatiramer acetate.
 Studies in both the rat and monkey have suggested that immune complexes are deposited in the renal glomeruli.
-Furthermore, in a controlled trial of 125 RRMS patients given COPAXONE (glatiramer acetate) , 20 mg, subcutaneously every day for 2 years, serum IgG levels reached at least 3 times baseline values in 80% of patients by 3 months of initiation of treatment.
+Furthermore, in a controlled trial of 125 RRMS patients given COPAXONE 20 mg per mL, subcutaneously every day for 2 years, serum IgG levels reached at least 3 times baseline values in 80% of patients by 3 months of initiation of treatment.
 By 12 months of treatment, however, 30% of patients still had IgG levels at least 3 times baseline values, and 90% had levels above baseline by 12 months.
-The antibodies are exclusively of the lgG subtype and predominantly of the lgG-1 subtype.
-No lgE type antibodies could be detected in any of the 94 sera tested; nevertheless, anaphylaxis can be associated with the administration of most any foreign substance, and therefore, this risk cannot be excluded.
+The antibodies are exclusively of the IgG subtype and predominantly of the IgG-1 subtype.
+No IgE type antibodies could be detected in any of the 94 sera tested; nevertheless, anaphylaxis can be associated with the administration of most any foreign substance, and therefore, this risk cannot be excluded.

 Patient Counseling Information

-Instruct patients that if they are pregnant or plan to become pregnant while taking COPAXONE (glatiramer acetate) they should inform their physician.
+Instruct patients that if they are pregnant or plan to become pregnant while taking COPAXONE they should inform their physician.